theiskaa/mdPdf/README.md

 ## Usage

-To use the `mdp` tool, you can either specify a Markdown file path, provide Markdown content directly, or set the output PDF path.
+To use the `markdown2pdf` tool, you can either specify a Markdown file path, provide Markdown content directly, or set the output PDF path.

 ### Options